phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 136464
+#Number of Clinton Tweets: 136886
-#Number of Trump Tweets: 117911
+#Number of Trump Tweets: 118580
-#Number of Rubio Tweets: 32238
+#Number of Rubio Tweets: 32457
-#Number of Bush Tweets: 12157
+#Total Number of Tweets: 23830
-#Number of Carson Tweets: 11621
+#Number of Bush Tweets: 12215
-#Number of Sanders Tweets: 3031
+#Number of Carson Tweets: 11735
-#Total Number of Tweets:
+#Number of Sanders Tweets: 3245
 ---